Article Collection

 Now, knowing about Docker’s automatic lookup of images in the public registry, let’s run our first container “hello-world”.

 When we run the command, the first part of output will be from Docker, informing us about downloading the image.
-The second part will be the actual message from a container that was started, printing “Hello from Docker” and a bunch of extra text.
+The second part will be the actual message from the container that was started, printing “Hello from Docker” and a bunch of extra text.

 docker run --rm hello-world